grindsa/acme2certifier/docs/cert-mgr.md

 ## Prerequisites

 - cert-manager must be installed.
 See [instructions](https://cert-manager.io/docs/installation/kubernetes/) for further information.
-(I was installing with regular manifest)
+(I was installing with regular manifest but did change to helm to ensure that I always use the latest version)

 ## Issuer configuration

-The below steps based on instructions taken from [cert-manager documention](https://cert-manager.io/docs/configuration/acme/)
+The below steps based on instructions taken from [cert-manager documention](https://cert-manager.io/docs/configuration/acme/).
+Cert-manager can run as `Issuser` or `ClusterIssuer` ressource.
+The below configuration example uses `Issuer` ressource; an `ClusterIssuer` configuration is part of the [release regression](../.github/k8s-cert-mgr-http-01.yml) testing both `http-01` and `dns-01` challenge validation.

 - Create an issuer configuration file as below